 The water that plummets over the falls comes from the meltwater of the Langjökull Glacier.
 The water first supplies Lake Hvítárvatn which is located on the southeastern side of the glacier, then forms the Hvítá river.

-The path of the river both before and after the Gullfoss Waterfall makes a lot of twists and turns.
-In fact as you approach the falls, you can’t see the gorge and it looks like the water just vanishes after falling over the edge.
-It is only when you get near the falls that you can see narrow 20 meter wide gorge that is about 2.5 kms long that the water has carved out of the earth.
+The path of the river both before and after the Gullfoss Waterfall makes many twists and turns.
+In fact, as you approach the falls, you can’t see the gorge, and it looks like the water just vanishes after falling over the edge.
+It is only when you get near the falls that you can see a narrow 20-meter wide gorge that is about 2.5 km long that the water has carved out of the earth.

 Other stops on the Golden Circle route in Iceland.

-The Gjabakkahellir Cave is 364 meter long, open at both ends, lava tube that was formed about 9,000 years ago during an eruption, andis located inside of the Thingvellir National Park.
+The Gjabakkahellir Cave is 364 meter long, open at both ends, a lava tube that was formed about 9,000 years ago during an eruption, and is located inside the Thingvellir National Park.
 It is about 50 meters off the road, but a very interesting place to visit and see.

 Located about a 10-minute drive from the Gullfoss waterfall, the Faxi waterfall is not as powerful, but still a great place to see.
-Located on the Tungufljót river, if you are here at the right time you can see the salmon runs are they head upstream to to start another generation of salmon.
+Located on the Tungufljót river, if you are here at the right time, you can see the salmon runs as they head upstream to start another generation of salmon.